| |

 E. Increase the number of people who cope productively with high stress environments.

-F. Decrease the negative impact of health conditions on the mental well-being
+F. Decrease the negative impact of health conditions on the mental well-being of individuals.

 Return to Top